2025-26 Edition

 Supervised individual study in data science.

-Grading Option: Satisfactory/unsatisfactory only.
+Grading Option: Satisfactory/Unsatisfactory only

-Repeatability: May be taken for credit 4 times.
+Repeatability: May be taken for credit 4 times

-Restriction: Graduate students only.
-Master of Data Science Degree students only.
+Restrictions: Master of Data Science only.

 Statistics Courses